airnativeextensions/nativeextensions-documentation/docs/applicationrater/index.md

 It also allows you to control this process yourself and use the extension to correctly redirect to the appropriate store review page.

+Additionally you can use the modern in-app review controllers allowing simple in-app ratings and reviews so your user never has to leave your application.

 The simple API allows you to quickly integrate application rating in your AIR application in just a few lines of code.
 Identical code base can be used across all platforms allowing you to concentrate on your application and not device specifics.

-We provide complete guides to get you up and running with asset selection quickly and easily.
+We provide complete guides to get you up and running with application ratings and reviews quickly and easily.

 As with all our extensions you get access to a year of support and updates as we are continually improving and updating the extensions for OS updates and feature requests.